RLOpenCatalyst/cc-doc/source/gettingstarted.rst

   1. Click on the Settings icon in the top bar
   2. Click on the Provider Settings tab
-  3. Click + button and add your cloud account credentials in Settings with the details captured in Appendix A. Example provided below is for a Azure account.
+  3. Click + button and add your cloud account credentials in Settings with the details captured in Appendix A. Example provided below is for a AWS account.

 +-----------------------------+---------------------------------------------------------------------------------+
 | Field                       | Instructions                                                                    |